scorpilulu/Dual_Stream_LAN_Setup/README.md

 - 🔊 **Audio Support** - Stream both video AND sound
 - 💾 **Auto-Save Settings** - Remembers your preferences
 - 🎯 **Smart Connection** - Automatically finds devices
-- 📱 **Cross-Device** - Works with phones, tablets, TVs, and computers
+- 🖥️🖥️ **PC-to-PC (Dual Streaming)** - Built for dual-PC workflows; pair with OBS on the receiver PC for online streaming
 - 🔒 **Secure** - Only works on your local network
 - ⚡ **Low Latency** - Near real-time streaming